Subscribe to updates

 Use of Chairman

-with Chair
+be replaced with Chair

-this would be interpreted as Chair
+it should be interpreted as Chair

 Motions

-Three motions were scheduled for consideration:
+Several motions were scheduled for discussion:

 Cornwall Council Says it Values Trial by Jury